Yakov Nagen: Interfaith activity

 After the murder of the Dawabsheh family in Duma, Nagen was an organizer of the prayer vigil for the victims and outcry against the violence.

 In March 2016 Nagen visited Al-Azhar University in Cairo and Fayyum to promote mutual respect between Islam and Judaism.

 In 2016 Nagen was profiled in Tablet Magazine as one of the 10 "Israeli Rabbis You Should Know".
 Nagen is active in spreading Judaism in China in the context of the "Shofer from Zion" organization.
 Many of his writings have been translated into Chinese and in 2017 he gave lecture series in Beijing and Shanghai.

 In 2020 Nagen was appointed as the director of the Ohr Torah Stone network's Blickle Institute for Interfaith Dialogue and the Beit Midrash for Judaism and Humanity.

-In 2022 a compendium of the research in the Beit Midrash for Judaism and Humanity, was published as “His Name is One – Healing the Relationship between Judaism and World Religions".
+In 2022 a compendium of the research in the Beit Midrash for Judaism and Humanity, was published as “God Shall be One: Reenvisioning Judaism’s Relation to Other Religions".
 The book creates a new paradigm for Judaism’s halakhic and philosophical approach toward other religions.
+Nagen envisions a rapprochement between Judaism and Islam parallel to the processes that have taken place between Judaism and Christianity such as in Nostra aetate (“In Our Time”), the 1965 declaration of the Second Vatican Council in Rome regarding Judaism.
+He is also part of the N7 initiative which seeks to broaden and deepen normalization between Israel and Arab and Muslim countries, in which Nagen focuses on the interfaith component.

+His core monograph, Jewish–Muslim Religious Fraternity, has been disseminated in seven languages.
+The work presents a source-based vision of a future grounded not only in interreligious tolerance but in fraternity rooted in shared narratives and identities.
+Nagen has presented this message at numerous international conferences and events in collaboration with Muslim partners worldwide.
+Nagen believes this will be a critical component for advancing peace and stability in the Middle East and for strengthening the Abraham Accords.

 Nagen is also a member of the Tzohar and Beit Hillel organizations, rabbinical organizations that focus on the relations between the religious and secular communities in Israel.